-Onboard Parallel Mode - Sets the operating mode of the parallel port.
-Options are: Normal, EPP (Enhanced Parallel Port), ECP (Extended Capability Port), and ECP/EPP (default).
+Parallel Port Mode - Sets the operating mode of the parallel port.
+Options are: SPP (Standard Parallel Port), EPP (Enhanced Parallel Port)+SPP, ECP (Extended Capability Port) and ECP+EPP (default).

 ECP Mode Use DMA - Options are 1 and 3.
-This field is available only when one of the two following options in Onboard Parallel Mode is selected: ECP or ECP/EPP.
+This field is available only when one of the two following options in Parallel Port Mode is selected: ECP or ECP/EPP.

-Parallel Port EPP Type - Options are EPP1.7 and EPP1.9 (default; IEEE 1284 compliant).
-This field is available only when one of the two following options in Onboard Parallel Mode is selected: EPP or ECP/EPP.
+EPP Mode Select - Options are 1.7 and 1.9 (default; IEEE 1284 compliant).